Looking for a cozy, comforting dal recipe? This masoor dal (red lentils) topped with crispy garlic oil is easy and flavorful.

-Though I grew up eating Indian food almost every day, it wasn't until a few years ago that I actually learned how to cook it myself.
-I often found Indian cooking intimidating; to me, each dish felt like a laundry list of ingredients and components.
+Though I grew up eating Indian food almost every day, it wasn't until a few years ago that I learned how to cook it myself.
+I often found Indian cooking intimidating; each dish felt like a laundry list of ingredients and components.

 At the same time, I found Indian food so comforting, laden with warming spices and complex flavors.
 I set out to dispel this myth for myself and develop a set of recipes that could be both delicious and accessible.
 I'm SO excited to share this recipe with you!